coldclimate/omnomfrickinnom/_posts/2016-03-27-thai-turkey-meatballs.markdown

 0. Fine slice the onion
 1. Mix turkey, onion, red thai curry paste and a dash of fish sauce
-2. Pummle the turkey mix well, you want to make sure it's gong to stick together well
+2. Pummel the turkey mix well, you want to make sure it's gong to stick together well
-3. form the turkey into goldball sized balls and pop them into a cold non-stick pan
+3. Form the turkey into golfball sized balls and pop them into a cold non-stick pan
 4. Turn the heat up to medium and turn occationally until a good colour all over and cooked right through.
-5. Blend PB2, fish sauce and soy as a tipping sauce
+5. Blend PB2, fish sauce and soy as a dipping sauce
 6. Serve with the salad

 ## Result

-Warm turkey, cold salad, a sauce thatwould be too powerful on it's own but great in tiny amounts.
-Attrated all the cats.
+Warm turkey, cold salad, a sauce that would be too powerful on it's own but great in tiny amounts.
+Attracted all the cats.

 ![Cats love thai turkey](/images/thai-turkey-meatballs-1.jpg)